The State of Higher Education in Mississippi

 • 316,000+: Number of Mississippi adults who have some college credits but no degree.
 This is 10.7% or more than 1 of every 10 adults in our state’s population.

-In 2017, the Mississippi Institutions of Higher Learning and the Mississippi Community College Board launched the Complete 2 Compete (C2C) program to increase the number of adults with a college degree.
+In 2017, the Mississippi Institutions of Higher Learning (IHL) and the Mississippi Community College Board (MCCB) launched the Complete 2 Compete (C2C) program to increase the number of adults with a college degree.

 The Complete 2 Compete (C2C) Strategy

-The C2C program seeks to impact our state’s educational attainment statistics by removing the barriers that are keeping working adults who left college without a degree from returning and graduating.
+The C2C program seeks to efficiently impact our state’s educational attainment statistics by focusing on helping those adults who left college without a degree to return and graduate.

 C2C serves adults 21 years and older who have not attended college in at least 24 months and left with at least 12 earned credits but no degree.